alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

   Ranges and values were empirically evaluated in order to balance between a reasonable amount of deformation without alleviating the informative features of the video.
 It's important to note the **all video frames should present exactly the same type of spatial augmentations** to ensure coherence.

-#### Long-Short Circles
+#### Long-Short Cycles

 We additionally use a Multigrid training schedule for both improving generalisation and training times.
 Our implementation is based on the [Wu *et al.* paper](https://arxiv.org/abs/1912.00998).
-For convenience three `Dataloader` objects are used for every long circle that correspond to changes in data for each short circle.
+For convenience three `Dataloader` objects are used for every long cycle that correspond to changes in data for each short cycle.
 - In case of RAM constraints we suggest to either not use the Multigrid training implementation or decrease the number of workers at `train/model.py`

 ## Usage